openjournals/joss/docs/whedon.md

 # Ask Whedon to check the references for missing DOIs
 @whedon check references

-# Ask Whedon to check repository statistics for the submitted software
+# Ask Whedon to check repository statistics for the submitted software, for license, and
+# for Statement of Need section in paper
 @whedon check repository

 EiC TASKS